cvs-health/testaro/README.md

 ## Repository exclusions

 The files in the `temp` directory are presumed ephemeral and are not tracked by `git`.
+When tests require temporary files to be written, Testaro writes them there.

 ## More information